During fundoplication surgery, the upper

 How Well It Works

-After 7 years, about 4 out of 10 people who had surgery either had symptoms come back, had esophagitis come back, needed to take medicine for symptoms, or needed another operation.1
+- Over time, some people have symptoms come back, have esophagitis come back, need to take medicine for symptoms, or need another operation.1

 Risks or complications following fundoplication

 wrapped too high on the esophagus or is wrapped too tightly.

 - The esophagus sliding out of the wrapped

 portion of the stomach so that the valve (lower esophageal sphincter) is no longer supported.